-Someone with quite a collection of stuffed animals decided to make dioramas to illustrate a favorite children’s book.
+Someone with quite the collection of stuffed animals decided to make dioramas to illustrate a favorite children’s book.
 They have a copy of the book out there and even a basket with flashlights in case you happen to come by when it’s dark and want to see better.

 Bags of toys in the attic are clutter.
 A whimsical garden display created using those very same toys is joyful and creative.

-Ask yourself whether your clutter can be transformed into something that brings you active joy?
+Can your clutter can be transformed into something that brings you active joy?
 And if it can’t, can you release it so someone else can enjoy it?